thesayedirfan/kart-challenge/README.md

     ├── coupons.go
 ```

-- we read all the files for the directory called coupons
+- we read all the files from the directory called coupons
-- we create goroutines to read each file, creating a local map of unique codes
+- we create goroutines to read each file and also creating a local map of unique codes
 - we merge all the local maps code count into a global map we use Mutexes to deal with concurrency
 - we can also used sync.map but it is optmised for Read-Heavy Workloads with Occasional Writes thats why i used this approach